THE FACILITATOR MODEL & THE COLLABORATIVE TEAM

 This video clip, provided through the courtesy of the Collaborative Family Law Council of Wisconsin, features a Collaborative attorney discussing the differences between the traditional litigated divorce and the Collaborative process.

-You can view a series of videos about Collaborative on the CFLCW You Tube Channel
+The public website for Collaborative Law in Wisconsin has information on how the process works.
+You can "Take the Tour" at www.collabdivorce.com.
+You can also view a series of videos about Collaborative on the CFLCW You Tube Channel.